Terms and conditions

 17. Liability

-We accept no responsibility and no liability for any loss or damage (including any indirect or consequential loss) related to the access or use of our website or services, including the use or misuse of the information provided.
+We accept no responsibility or liability for any loss or damage (including indirect or consequential loss) related to the access or use of our website or services, including the use or misuse of the information provided.
 While we take reasonable care and precautions, we do not guarantee that this website or any of its files, attachments, or materials are virus—or malware-free.
 You are responsible for protecting your information and devices from any risks online with suitable software or browser protections.